-UCEM is committed to safeguarding and promoting the welfare of all students, staff, visitors and guests, and acknowledges its responsibilities to young people and vulnerable adults accessing education.
+UCEM is committed to safeguarding and promoting the welfare of all students, staff, visitors, and guests, and acknowledges its responsibilities to young people and vulnerable adults accessing education.
 To achieve this, UCEM will ensure that:

-- All staff are made aware of their responsibilities in relation to safeguarding young people and vulnerable adults, both during face-to-face delivery and through online learning; - An environment is provided where all students feel safe, secure, valued and respected, and that their health, safety and welfare is placed as one of its highest priorities; - A culture is created where students feel confident to approach staff within UCEM if they have any difficulties, and feel confident that they will be listened to; - Students know how to approach staff within UCEM if they have any concerns that they wish to raise; - Robust procedures are in place for dealing with concerns, allegations or disclosures of abuse, bullying, forced marriage, female genital mutilation, vulnerability to radicalisation or any other welfare or safeguarding concerns; - Training and guidance is provided to staff on Safeguarding and Prevent, including the recognition of abuse, neglect, bullying, forced marriage, female genital mutilation and vulnerability to radicalisation; - All staff working with young people and vulnerable adults at UCEM have been safely recruited, and appropriate checks of all staff (including volunteers) are undertaken.
-More information can be found in UCEM's Recruitment Policy; - An approach to safeguarding is taken that is aimed at reducing risk and promoting safety across UCEM, with clear policies and procedures that are embedded across the UCEM community;
+- All staff are made aware of their responsibilities in relation to safeguarding young people and vulnerable adults, both during face-to-face delivery and through online learning; - An environment is provided where all students feel safe, secure, valued, and respected, and that their health, safety, and welfare is placed as one of its highest priorities; - A culture is created where students feel confident to approach staff within UCEM if they have any difficulties, and feel confident that they will be listened to; - Students know how to approach staff within UCEM if they have any concerns that they wish to raise; - Robust procedures are in place for dealing with concerns, including allegations or disclosures of abuse, bullying, sexual harassment and misconduct, forced marriage, female genital mutilation, vulnerability to radicalisation or any other welfare or safeguarding concerns- an individual approach to supporting students is put in place depending on the issue; - Training and guidance is provided to staff on Safeguarding and Prevent, including the recognition of abuse, neglect, bullying, online safety, anti-bullying, harassment and sexual misconduct, domestic abuse, and vulnerability to radicalisation; - All staff working with young people and vulnerable adults at UCEM have been safely recruited, and appropriate checks of all staff (including volunteers) are undertaken.
+More information can be found in UCEM's Recruitment Policy;

+An approach to safeguarding is taken that is aimed at reducing risk and promoting safety across UCEM, with clear policies and procedures that are embedded across the UCEM community;

-UCEM and its staff have and understand their individual and collaborative duty to ensure that their responsibilities to safeguard students are fulfilled, and that they are responsible for acting on concerns no matter how small or trivial they may seem.
-Parents/guardians/carers of students aged under 18 will be informed of the existence and whereabouts of the Code of Practice chapter on Safeguarding and Prevent, and its associated procedures, and the possibility that referrals may be made to other professional agencies in the interests of child protection and the protection of vulnerable adults;
+UCEM and its staff understand their individual and collaborative duty to ensure that their responsibilities to safeguard students are fulfilled, and that they are responsible for acting on concerns no matter how small or trivial they may seem;

-- Students are informed about the standard of behaviour that they can expect from UCEM staff and volunteers, and the procedures for reporting if they experience or suspect abuse; - UCEM works with local agencies, including Local Safeguarding Children's Boards (LSCB's) and Department of Education Prevent Co-ordinator as appropriate; - Procedures and policies designed to prevent or notify of suspected abuse, or vulnerability to radicalisation, are updated regularly; - Staff adhere to the Safeguarding Code of Conduct, which is in Appendix C; - Regular updates are sent to staff on safeguarding and prevent; - A risk assessment and action plan is regularly completed and implemented; - Information is shared appropriately when it is necessary for child protection, or to protect vulnerable groups;
+- Students are informed about the standard of behaviour that they can expect from UCEM staff and volunteers, and the procedures for reporting if they experience or suspect abuse; - UCEM works with local agencies, including Local Safeguarding Children's Boards (LSCB's) and Department of Education Prevent Co-ordinator as appropriate; - Procedures and policies designed to prevent or notify of suspected abuse, or vulnerability to radicalisation, are updated regularly; - Staff adhere to the Code of Conduct (non-contractual)- Part 2: Safeguarding, which is in Appendix C; - Regular updates are sent to staff on safeguarding and prevent; - A risk assessment and action plan is regularly completed and implemented; - Information is shared appropriately when it is necessary for child protection, or to protect vulnerable groups;

-In addition to the above, UCEM applies some additional safeguarding measures for its apprentice students.
-Please see Appendix D.
+In addition to the above, UCEM applies some additional safeguarding measures for its apprentice students: